 Note: A campus development is defined as a unified group of buildings and/or facilities located on a contiguous parcel and operated as a place of worship, school, or hospital.

-(3) Minimum Height Single-Use: One (1) story at a minimum of 18 feet total as measured from the top of the finished slab at grade level to the top of the highest wall facade.
+(3) Minimum Height Single-Use: Two (2) stories at a minimum 18 feet of occupiable space as measured from the top of the finished slab at grade level to the top of the highest wall top plate.